 Abstract

 Francisella tularensis is a highly infectious, intracellular human pathogen that can cause fatal disease.
 We have recently found that ribosomes can contain one of the three homologs for the small ribosomal subunit protein bS21.
-Most abundantly, bS21-2, positively controls key virulence genes and intramacrophage replication.
-In addition, the regulation of bS21-2 has been investigated with regards to transcriptional regulation.
-However, not nearly as much is known about the other two homologs, bS21-1 and bS21-3.
-Due to this gap in knowledge, the present study examined several environmental factors which are known to lead to differential gene regulation of other proteins in F. tularensis.
-For most of these conditions, no significant change was noted for either bS21-1 or bS21-3.
-However, bS21-1 was found to be up-regulated when exposed to acidified media, growth in CDM, or growth on CHAH. bS21-3 was found to be in higher abundance when grown in CDM or grown on CHAH.
-Different reporters were used to better characterize these changes in gene expression, which indicated similar results for growth in CDM or on CHAH for both proteins.
-However, this second reporter indicated no protein production for either protein when exposed to acidified media.
-This study served as a survey of conditions, however there are many more questions left to answer.
+The most abundant homolog, bS21-2, positively controls key virulence genes and intramacrophage replication.
+However, little is known about the less abundant homologs, bS21-1 and bS21-3, including what conditions might lead to their increased abundance.
+This study aimed to address this gap in knowledge, by evaluating the production of bS21-1 and bS21-3 after altering environmental factors known affect regulation of other proteins in F. tularensis.
+For most of these conditions, no significant change was observed in production of either bS21-1 or bS21-3.
+However, bS21-1 was found to be upregulated by exposure of cells to acid stress or growth in different complex media.
+Similarly, growth in different complex media resulted in increased bS21-3.
+While this study serves as an initial survey of factors that could impact bS21-1 and bS21-3 production, much remains to be learned about how these proteins are regulated and how they function in F. tularensis.

 Introduction